anderjason/eslint-plugin-import-boundary/README.md

 In an import path, a private name (starting with an underscore) cannot follow a public name.
 You can have multiple public or private names in a row, and you can use the '..' syntax freely.
 Violation of these rules leads to an ESLint error.

+These same rules apply to exports, so if a file would not be able to import from a path, it cannot export from that path either.

 ### Examples

 Assuming our project structure is as follows: